ysaliens/jchash/README.md

 ```

 ## Hashing a password
 To hash a password, send a `POST` request such as `curl --data "password=$PASSWORD" http://localhost:8080/hash` where $PASSWORD is the password value.
 The `/hash` at the end instructs the server to hash the password using SHA-512 and store it.
 If the request is processed, the server will send status code 200 (OK) and return a numeric ID that can be used to retrieve the hash later.
-A hash command should return immediately, however the password will not be written to the database for 5 seconds.
+A hash command should return immediately.
+However, the password will not be written to the database for 5 seconds.
 ```
 ➤ curl --data "password=test2" http://localhost:8000/hash
 1